BjarneJesse/ASReview_balancing_query_strategies/Data/README.md

 ### Data Vstack

 To create the merged dataset used in simulation ... the vertical stacking tool from asreview-datatools is used.
-With this tool several datatool can be exported into one single dataset.
+With this tool several datasets can be exported into one single dataset.
 This function can be installed via this command.
 ```bash
 pip install asreview-datatools
 ```